klaxalk/linux-setup/README.md

   * all-in-one configuration, no git branching, no more cherrypicking
   * sharing configs between multiple users
   * sharing configs between different machines
-  * seemless switching of colorschemes
+  * seamless switching of colorschemes

 To clone and install everything run following code. **BEWARE**, running this will **DELETE** your current .i3, tmux, vim, etc. dotfiles.
 ```bash